 “When the student is ready, the teacher will appear.”

 Update ~ the Giveaway has Ended

 The winner was chosen with the help of random.org on 9/20/13.
 Congratulations to Barb H!
 If you didn’t win, don’t despair.
-The book is only $19 and is worth every penny.
-You can purchase a copy here.
+The book is reasonably priced and worth every penny.
+You can purchase an ebook copy here.
+As of 3/25/14, the cookbook is also available in hardcover, which you can buy here.
 Keep reading below for a detailed review of the cookbook and a sample recipe for coconut crusted cod with mango salsa.
 Yum!

 If you have autoimmune disease and follow the paleo blogs, you’ve no doubt heard of Mickey Trescott’s cookbook.
 If you haven’t, listen up, because this is a book you don’t want to miss.
 Today, I’m sharing Mickey’s story, a detailed review of the book, a delicious recipe for Coconut Crusted Cod with Mango Salsa, and a chance to win a free copy for yourself.